bsantero/flarp-music-quiz/README.md

 Otherwise, leave an issue and let me know any suggestions.

-This was built with the React framework.
+This was built with React.